 Youth Development Commission (YDC) is established in 2018 to enhance policy co-ordination within the Government.
 This aims to enable holistic and more effective examination of, and discussion on, issues of concern to young people.
 The YDC gives specific attention to issues on youth education, career pursuit and home ownership as well as the participation of young people in politics and their engagement in public policy discussion and debate.

 The YDC is the first Government committee with young members appointed through the Pilot Member Self-recommendation Scheme for Youth.
-Three young members were appointed through a selection exercise and stood out from 503 qualified applicants.
-The three young members are Dr Chan Po-ling, Mr Cheng Hong-wun and Mr Ng Sum-chun.
-(Details of the members of the YDC)
+Details of the members of the YDC

-If you want to learn more about youth affairs, you can browse this website for the related research reports and surveys, or even visit the Civic Education Resource Centre located in Chai Wan for other reference books, reports, videos and periodicals related to youth, or browse this webpage for information on the past activities of the former Commission on Youth.
+If you want to learn more about information on youth development, you may visit the website of the Youth Development Commission.
+You may also look at the related research reports and surveys commissioned by the former Commission on Youth, or visit the Civic Education Resource Centre located in Chai Wan for other reference books, reports, videos and periodicals related to youth.

 The Member Self-recommendation Scheme for Youth (MSSY) is launched to provide more opportunities for young people to participate in policy discussion.
-People aged between 18 and 35 are invited to self-nominate to become members of the following government advisory committees through the MSSY -
+MSSY rolls out twice every year and includes boards and committees which cover a wide spectrum of policy areas.
+People aged between 18 and 35 are invited to self-nominate to become members of the specified government advisory committees through the MSSY.
+The application period of the MSSY Phase III recruitment ended on 17 July 2019.
+Stay tuned for the announcement of the next phase of recruitment.

 Policy Innovation and Co-ordination Office is responsible for policy research and innovation, co-ordination across bureaux and departments, enhancing public participation in policy formulation as well as rendering assistance in co-ordination work for cross-bureaux policies selected by the senior leadership of the Government.